By Eric Johnson

 We did on several other occasions.
 But you know what was interesting.
 Before the season ended, several other knocks came at my door.
 One night it was the first baseman, then the shortstop, and the left fielder.
 And each in his own wonderful way said, ‘Don’t tell the others'” (Ensign, May 1980, 39).

-It sounds so quaint, almost Saturday Evening Post material.
-The problem, however, is that Dunn never played organized baseball for a professional team at any level.
-And it is something that the LDS Church apparently knew.
+It sounds so quaint, almost Saturday Evening Post-like.
+The problem, however, is that Dunn did not play organized baseball for a professional team at any level.
+And it is something that the LDS Church must have known.
 Packer writes that “in 1970 a writer for the church’s own New Era magazine checked out Paul Dunn’s baseball stories and found they were not true. . . . later Dunn tried to portray his stories as embellishments.”

-Because of this, Dale Van Atta, who later became an investigative reporter for the Deseret News, claimed that Dunn’s lies ended up costing the general authority any chance at becoming an apostle of the LDS Church (40).
-The leaders had to have known.
+Because of this, Dale Van Atta, who later became an investigative reporter for the Deseret News, claimed that Dunn’s lies ended up costing the general authority any chance to move from Seventy to Apostle in the LDS Church (40).
 In 1977, Norman Olsen—the president of the LDS mission in St. Louis—

 “invited Dunn to bring the Osmonds to St. Louis for a Mormon Night at a (St. Louis) Cardinals baseball game at Busch Stadium.
 Because Dunn had played for the Cardinals, Olsen thought it would be a nice surprise to present Dunn a plaque inscribed with the years he played, in front of thousands of fans.
 So Olsen had missionaries go to the Cardinals’ vast baseball library to get that information.
 To the missionaries’ amazement, the librarian could not find a trace of Dunn pitching for the major league team or for any of its multiple farm clubs.
 The plaque idea was quietly dropped, but the word got out” (220).